top of page

 I chose the aperture of f/16 to start.
 I'd like to have sharpness on the insect's face and nearest leg, but let the rest of its body and the background go soft.
 I can adjust it as needed for more or less depth of field.
 A shutter speed of 1,000 sec, ISO 1600 and Vibration Reduction should give me an adequate shutter speed for sharpness while I hand hold the camera and lens.

 With my finger on the shutter button and my thumb on the auto-focus back button, I move in to make a good composition.
-I make sure the focus point is on the insect's face, the I click several images.
+I make sure the focus point is on the insect's face, then I click several images.
 This practice assures some sharp images when I'm hand holding my set up.

 I checked the camera-back viewer for image sharpness, depth of field and exposure.
 The even, unchanging light and calm conditions are in my favor.
 Now the fun begins.
 I click a quick series of images each time I like what I see in the viewfinder.